-As at December 31, 2018, the Group has current and noncurrent contract assets amounting to P5.1 billion and P6.4 billion, respectively.
+As at December 31, 2018, the Group has current and noncurrent contract assets amounting to ₱5.1 billion and ₱6.4 billion, respectively.

 A contract asset is the right to consideration in exchange for goods or services transferred to the customer.
 If the Group performs by transferring goods or services to a customer before the customer pays consideration or before payment is due, a contract asset is recognized for the earned consideration that is unconditional.
 This is reclassified as installment contract receivables when the monthly amortization of the customer is already due for collection.
-The movement in contract asset is mainly due to new real estate sales contract receivable.
+The movement in contract asset is mainly due to new real estate sales contract recognized during the period, increase in percentage of completion, less reclassification of installment contract receivable.